Substra/substra-tools/README.md

 Substra is an open source federated learning (FL) software.
 This specific repository, substra-tools, is a Python package defining base classes for Dataset (data opener script) and wrappers to execute functions submitted on the platform.

-This repository also contains a [Dockerfile](https://github.com/Substra/substra-tools/pkgs/container/substra-tools) to execute the user
-Python scripts on the Substra platform.
-This is currently needed to easily have substratools package available inside the Docker image without using a pypi server.

 ## Getting started